CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

 1. View the **Consume** page for the endpoint, and note that it contains connection information and sample code that you can use to build a client application for your endpoint - enabling you to integrate the prompt flow solution into an application as a generative AI application.

     ![](../Images/aii102.png)

+## Summary

+In this lab, you created a project in **Azure AI Foundry** and explored prompt flow capabilities.
+You built a flow, configured system instructions, and connected it to a model to generate responses.
+You then tested the flow in the chat pane, refining it with prompts to validate its behavior.
+Finally, you deployed the flow as an endpoint, confirmed it was running, and tested it with sample queries.
+You also reviewed the endpoint’s connection details to see how it could be integrated into applications.

+### You have successfully completed the Hands-on Lab!